 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Kirk Hills is the controller and responsible for your personal data (collectively referred to as Kirk Hills, ‘we’, ‘us’ or ‘our’ in this privacy notice).
+Kirks is the controller and responsible for your personal data (collectively referred to as Kirks, ‘we’, ‘us’ or ‘our’ in this privacy notice).

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.